ChonaC/FinalProject-MusicTrivia/README.md

 ## Group Contributors

--   Bryson Cole:
+-   Bryson Cole: Portfolio page for the site.

--   Chona Castillo:
+-   Chona Castillo: Github set up along with ReadMe and Presentation.

--   Daliya Benny:
+-   Daliya Benny: Queries for Log In, Sign Up and Log Out.

--   Jimmy Zheng:
+-   Jimmy Zheng: Setup of files into MERN.

--   Taylor Paddock:
+-   Taylor Paddock: Wireframe for portfolio page, react frontend updates and helping where it's needed.

--   Tim Renken:
+-   Tim Renken: API connection and queries.

 ## Description